Special Court-Martial

 Facing Charges?
 Get Help from an Experienced Lawyer!

-When a military member faces intermediate level charges, they will likely appear in a Special Court-Martial.
+When a military member faces intermediate-level charges, they will likely appear in a Special Court-Martial.
 Because this type of court-martial carries less severe maximum punishments, many service members assume it will require the same level of defense; however, the truth is that approximately 90% of military charges end in conviction.
 Without a strong defense, your case could easily end unfavorably.

 Fortunately, you do not have to fight your charges alone.
 At McCormack & McCormack, we proudly represent members of the military against a host of criminal charges.
 Our experience, grounded in many years of court-martial experience with hundreds of court-martial jury trials enables us to take an insightful approach to every case.
 Retain our team today for the trustworthy counsel you deserve.